thrashr888/Anatomy/README.md

 ## Getting Started

 One way to use the Anatomy template is to simply use a copy as the basis of a new project.
 It's easy.
-Just clone the git repo, remove the git folder, and start a new one.
+Just clone the git repo, remove the git folder, and start your project.
 This is the basic idea of Anatomy.
 Just grab a copy and get going!

 Here's how to use Anatomy to start a new project: